 Address: Carretera 108 (interior), Mayagüez, 00680, Puerto Rico

 Time Needed: Allow about 2.5 hours to tour the zoo.
 The aviary and butterfly house is typically closed during lunch hours.

 Admission Rates to the Zoo

 - Ages 5 – 11: $11

 - 75 years +: Free

 Parking: cars $4 / Buses $5 / Motorcycles: $2.00

 Note: Please call / visit the official website to confirm hours and rates

 There are mixed reviews out there online about the zoo, and often people ask if it’s worth the visit?
 It all depends how you look at it.

 If you come to the zoo with the mentality of comparing it to many in the USA, then you may be disappointed.
-When we travel we try to focus on the positive things, an animal activist may think the cages are small.
-My family and I enjoy this zoo, most of the trails are shaded so it’s a cool spot, makes a nice afternoon activity with our 3 year old, our 12 year old always enjoyed visiting and we will certainly go back since we are from the west coast and we have easy access to it.
+An animal activist may think the cages are small, space is limited on an island and the municipality does the best they can with the resources available.
+Most of the trails are shaded, makes a nice afternoon activity with children on the west coast of Puerto Rico.